Call for Entries Now Open for 2017 IDEAS2 Awards

-(Chicago, IL) – Architectural and engineering firms, structural steel companies, general contractors and owners are encouraged to enter their steel-framed building projects in the 2016 Innovative Design in Engineering and Architecture with Structural Steel (IDEAS2) Awards competition.
-Conducted annually by the American Institute of Steel Construction (AISC), these prestigious awards recognize outstanding achievement in engineering and architecture on structural steel projects across the country.
-In existence for more than half a century, the award is the highest honor bestowed on building projects by the structural steel industry in the U.S.
+(Chicago, IL) – Architectural and engineering firms, structural steel companies, general contractors and owners are encouraged to enter their steel-framed building projects in the 2017 Innovative Design in Engineering and Architecture with Structural Steel (IDEAS2) Awards competition.
+Conducted annually by the American Institute of Steel Construction (AISC), the awards recognize excellence and innovation in engineering and architecture on structural steel projects across the U.S. In existence for more than half a century, the award is the highest honor bestowed on building projects by the structural steel industry in the U.S. Entries are now being accepted for the competition at www.aisc.org/ideas2.
+Entrants should note this year’s earlier entry deadline of August 26, 2016.

-Projects selected for recognition will be announced at the 2016 NASCC: The Steel Conference in Orlando, Fla., April 13-15.
-Awards are presented by AISC to the submitting firms and their fellow project team members at the individual project sites during the year, and all winning projects will be featured in Modern Steel Construction magazine.
+The projects selected to receive IDEAS2 Awards will be announced at the 2017 NASCC: The Steel Conference in San Antonio, March 22-25.
+Awards will be presented by AISC to the submitting firms and their fellow project team members at the individual project sites during the year, and all winning projects will be featured in Modern Steel Construction magazine.

 For more information contact: